Implexsoft/TradeItIosTicketSDK/README.md

 }
 ~~~~

-##Launch the Promotional Broker Center.
+## Launching the Promotional Broker Center.
 Any account opening revenues from the Broker Center will be shared with the app developper.
 Please contact TradeIt for more details

 <img src="https://www.trade.it/images/guide/broker_center.jpg" width="200">